SEO was one of the topics on my list that I knew I had to learn about, but I wasn’t particularly looking forward to it.

 This website has a paid version, which will allow you to search by region; the free version does the purpose in showing you data from all over the world.

 This is also a brilliant tool to use to brainstorm ideas when you have no clue what to write about on your next post!
 If you would like to learn more about how to use this platform, you can check out this guide.

 When you enter a search term in Google Trends, it will show you where this term is mostly searched by region, and it will show you the related topics to this search term.

 It will also give you the option to compare between the data for this search term and another one (a competitor one for example).

 This is an amazing tool because not only does it show you how popular a single word is, but also shows a graph displaying how this single keyword has been performing over the years.

 This can help in your decision because if a word is increasing in popularity, then this is a possibly good choice; however, if it has been declining over time that means people are losing interest in it, so there would be no point in trying to rank there because it will be a short-lived thing.

 Using websites like Quora where people ask questions about every thing in life can be of benefit.
 You will use the topic search for the keywords you are trying to decide about and find the questions the has the most answers.

-You can also try searching Google for “keyword: forum” and explore the first few results there; go to the forums and find the topics that has the highest interaction and this should be an indicator to the type of topics that many people who are interested in this niche are discussing.
+You can also try searching Google for “keyword: forum” and explore the first few results there; go to the forums and find the topics that has the highest interaction.
+This should be an indicator to the type of topics that many people who are interested in this niche are discussing.

 You can find a list of other keyword tools (free and paid) in this article.